Maediem/One-Pace-To-Plex/README.md

 # One Pace To Plex

-## SCRIPT IN PROGRESS
-The bash script has about 800 lines so far.
-I need to do more testing before making it available.
-But you can read the rest to understand what it is about.

 ## Purpose
 The bash script (`one_pace_to_plex.sh`) facilitates the organization of downloaded anime episodes from the "One Pace" series into a Plex-compatible directory structure by creating hardlinks from the download directory to the Plex directory.
 It will still match as One Piece, but everything should be linked accordingly via episode ranges.